polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 3: Update the Application Settings of the Web App with the API URL

-1. Open the ContosoFinanceWeb application in the Azure Stack Tenant portal and click on Application settings
+1. Open the ContosoFinanceWeb application in the Azure Stack User portal and click on Application settings

     ![In the App Service blade, under settings, Application settings is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image134.png)